Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 - Active dev team that responds to public criticism on Reddit and X

-- $19.99 weekly tier exists as a low-commitment way to test Simplify+
+- $19.99 weekly tier exists as a low-commitment way to test the paid tier

 Cons